mootools/mootools-core/Docs/Element/Element.md

 #### With an Object:

 	var myElement = $('myElement').set({
-		'styles': { //property styles passes the object to Element.setStyles 'font': '12px Arial',
+		//The 'styles' property passes the object to Element:setStyles.
+		'styles': {
+			'font': '12px Arial',
 			'color': 'blue',
 			'border': '1px solid #f00'
 		},
+		//The 'styles' property passes the object to Element:addEvents.
+		'events': {
-		'events': { //property events passes the object to Element.addEvents 'click': function(){ alert('click'); },
+			'click': function(){ alert('click'); },
 			'mouseover': function(){ this.addClass('over') }
 		},